 Many Americans aspire to home ownership.
-This is because homes provide shelter, and, perhaps more importantly, they may provide status along with communal, emotional, and financial security.1 However, home ownership can be one's greatest dream or worst nightmare.2 This is especially true for owners of "mobile homes," referred to as "manufactured homes" (collectively "MHs" in this Article) if built post-1976 in accordance with Department of Housing and Urban Development (HUD) codes.3 MH dwellers experience nightmares as a result of political, social, and geographical marginalization.
-They often face difficulties associated with MH park living, weak MH safety standards, and predatory financing.4 Some

-MH communities mimic so-called "slums" or "inner-cities" of rural areas.5
+This is because homes provide shelter, and, perhaps more importantly, they may provide status along with communal, emotional, and financial security.
+However, home ownership can be one's greatest dream or worst nightmare.
+This is especially true for owners of "mobile homes," referred to as "manufactured homes" (collectively "MHs" in this Article) if built post-1976 in accordance with Department of Housing and Urban Development (HUD) codes.
+MH dwellers experience nightmares as a result of political, social, and geographical marginalization.
+They often face difficulties associated with MH park living, weak MH safety standards, and predatory financing.
+Some MH communities mimic so-called "slums" or "inner-cities" of rural areas.

 These difficulties harm the potential that MHs provide for easing the drought of housing that is affordable to those with very low incomes.
-MHs represent two-thirds of affordable housing units added to the stock in recent years.6 The importance of protecting MHs' potential sparked the Neighborhood Reinvestment Corporation (NRC), in collaboration with the Joint Center for Housing Studies of Harvard University, to examine MHs.7 This collaboration produced a 2002 report that called on policy makers to recognize the growth of MHs as a prime source for low-income home ownership.8
+MHs represent two-thirds of affordable housing units added to the stock in recent years.
+The importance of protecting MHs' potential sparked the Neighborhood Reinvestment Corporation (NRC), in collaboration with the Joint Center for Housing Studies of Harvard University, to examine MHs.
+This collaboration produced a 2002 report that called on policy makers to recognize the growth of MHs as a prime source for low-income home ownership.

 Meanwhile, Congress enacted the Manufactured Housing Improvement Act (MHIA) in 2000.
-This Act requires HUD to establish a streamlined process for updating and implementing installation standards, and for resolving disputes among MH manufacturers, retailers, and installers regarding responsibility for the repair of MH defects that are reported within one year of MH installation.9 The MHIA also ensures that these minimum installation standards and dispute resolution programs would preempt any contrary state laws.10 On March 10, 2003, HUD requested comments on all aspects of the MHIA, but has not yet established program requirements.11 able housing.
+This Act requires HUD to establish a streamlined process for updating and implementing installation standards, and for resolving disputes among MH manufacturers, retailers, and installers regarding responsibility for the repair of MH defects that are reported within one year of MH installation.
+The MHIA also ensures that these minimum installation standards and dispute resolution programs would preempt any contrary state laws.
+On March 10, 2003, HUD requested comments on all aspects of the MHIA, but has not yet established program requirements.

+This Article raises issues for HUD and other policy makers to consider with respect to MHIA programs and broader MH policies.
+It also seeks to spark public awareness about the potential that MHs provide for affordable housing.
 The time is ripe for policy makers on federal and state levels to craft safety and financing regulations that take into account the unique character and complexities of MH transactions and MH ownership.
-Furthermore, the MHIA should ignite MH manufacturers, retailers, lenders, and consumer advocates to join forces to help alleviate burdens of MH ownership and provide MH dwellers with safe and affordable housing.12
+Furthermore, the MHIA should ignite MH manufacturers, retailers, lenders, and consumer advocates to join forces to help alleviate burdens of MH ownership and provide MH dwellers with safe and affordable housing.